ur-whitelab/exmol/README.md

 `exmol` is a package to explain black-box predictions of molecules.
 The package uses model agnostic explanations to help users understand why a molecule is predicted to have a property.
-[View on Github](https://github.com/ur-whitelab/exmol).

 ## Install